burst-apps-team/burst-wiki/the-burst-api.md

 The following HTTP POST parameters are common to all API calls that create transactions:

--   *secretPhrase* is the secret passphrase of the account (optional, but transaction neither signed nor broadcast if omitted)
--   *publicKey* is the public key of the account (optional if *secretPhrase* provided)
--   *feeNQT* is the fee (in NQT) for the transaction:
+For `feeNQT`, please refer to the following “rules”:

 -   minimum 1000 BURST for [Issue Asset](the-burst-api-issue-asset.md), unless singleton asset is issued, for which the fee is 1 BURST
 -   2 BURST in base fee for [Set Alias](the-burst-api-set-alias.md), with 2 BURST additional fee for each 32 chars of name plus URI total length, after the first 32 chars
 -   1 BURST for the first 32 bytes of a unencrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes
 -   2 BURST for the first 32 bytes of an encrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes.
 The length is measured excluding the nonce and the 16 byte AES initialization vector.
 -   1 BURST for the first 1024 bytes of a prunable [message](the-burst-api-send-message.md), 0.1 BURST for each additional 1024 prunable bytes
 -   1 BURST for [Set Account Info](the-burst-api-set-account-info.md), including 32 chars, with 2 BURST additional fee for each 32 chars
 -   2 BURST for [DGS Listing](the-burst-api-dgs-listing.md), including 32 chars of name plust description.
 With 2 BURST additional fee for each 32 chars.
 -   1 BURST for [DGS Delivery](the-burst-api-dgs-delivery.md), including 32 bytes of encrypted goods data (AES initialization bytes and nonce excluded).
 With 2 BURST additional fee for each 32 bytes.
 -   2 BURST for transactions that make use of referencedTransactionFullHash property when creating a new transaction.
 -   Dynamic tx fee otherwise, where 1 BURST = 100000000 NQT
--   *deadline* is the deadline (in minutes) for the transaction to be confirmed, 32767 minutes maximum
--   *referencedTransactionFullHash* creates a chained transaction, meaning that the current transaction cannot be confirmed unless the referenced transaction is also confirmed (optional)
--   *broadcast* is set to *false* to prevent broadcasting the transaction to the network (optional)

 | Tx no | Tx fees |
 |-------|---------|